Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 When it comes to features and templates, both offer a wide range of design options to help you create stunning visuals from pre-made templates.
 There’s no shortage of ideas for creating your own social media posts, presentation slides, business cards, Zoom backgrounds, and the list goes on.

 If we’re choosing a winner based on quantity, Canva takes the cake.
-The platform boasts an extensive library of 250,000 free templates and over 400,000 templates available on their premium plan, which is many more templates than Adobe.
-There are more templates than you’ll ever have a need for.
+The platform boasts an extensive library of over 3.6 million premium templates, which is many more templates than Adobe.
+Express offers around 220,000 to 350,000 templates depending on your plan.

 A preview of Canva’s template gallery: